This post may contain affiliate links. Please read our privacy policy.

 There are so many reasons to love stir-fried vegetables.
-Unless you are using a ton of oil (don’t do that) or a copious amount of some bottled sauces it’s a light, beautiful, and healthy way to prepare all kinds of vegetables.
+Unless you are using a ton of oil (don’t do that) or a copious amount of bottled sauces, it’s a light, beautiful, and healthy way to prepare all kinds of vegetables.
+Yes, these are great as part of an Asian-inspired meal, but they make a perfect simple side for any straightforward meal, like Baked Chicken Breasts or Pan-Fried Pork Chops.

 Stir-Fried Vegetables: An easy combo of stir-fried vegetables provides a gorgeous color medley and crisp-tender texture.